paulffm/Deep-Learning/README.md

-# Deep-Learning Model implemented from Scratch using Numpy
+# Deep-Learning Model from Scratch using Numpy
 ## Task1
 - Neural Network using sigmoid activation and squared loss from scratch and a comparison between analytical and numerical gradients in the backpropagation
 ## Task2